Geophysical Survey for Locating Grave Sites

 An instructor discusses how to use GPR.

-Metal detectors can be useful for checking over potential sites before excavation, and for the checking of spoil heaps during excavation.
+Metal detectors can be useful for surveying potential sites before excavation, and for checking spoil heaps during excavation for any small metal artefacts that might easily be missed.
 In some situations, it may be worth using a metal detector to locate and remove ferrous objects prior to undertaking a detailed magnetometer survey.

 Where on Earth are we?

-With all these techniques, data are collected in a systematic way, often using regular grids of, for example, 20m.
+With each of these techniques, data are collected in a systematic way, often using regular grids of, for example, 20 metres.
 Sampling intervals are usually determined by the anticipated size of the target.
 Higher-resolution surveys provide more information but are more time-consuming.
 This is however essential for smaller targets such as graves.

 Final Comments on Geophysics